3 Content Types to Increase Your Membership Conversion Rate

 CLICK HERE to get my free 5-email Conversion Series of email templates to help you convert those prospects.
 Just plug in your info, and you’re all set!
 Comes in both pdf and Word .docx formats.

-A word of caution: Automated email campaigns should never be a “set and forget” type.
+A word of caution about setting up email campaigns: Automated campaigns should never be a “set and forget” type.
 I recommend reviewing them every quarter (put it on your calendar!) so you can tweak your messaging to reflect changes within your association community and the day’s issues.

 Retention content